szilard/benchm-dplyr-dt/README.md

 - Defining a new column in data.table (or dplyr with the data.table backend) is slower.
 I pointed out this to data.table developers Matt and Arun and [this can be fixed](https://github.com/Rdatatable/data.table/issues/921).
 The extra slowdown in creating a new column with dplyr with data.table source (vs plain data.table) [can also be fixed](https://github.com/hadley/dplyr/issues/614).

+##### More info:

+I'm going to give a short 15-min talk at the [next LA R meetup](http://datascience.la/la-r-meetup-november-11-highlights-from-the-user-2014-conference-part-2/) about dplyr, and I'll talk about these results as well, [slides here](https://speakerdeck.com/datasciencela/szilard-pafka-dplyr-plus-basic-benchmark-la-r-meetup-nov-2014).

+There are several other benchmarks, for example Matt's [benchmark of group-by](https://github.com/Rdatatable/data.table/wiki/Benchmarks-%3A-Grouping), or Brodie Gaslam's
+[benchmark of group-by and mutate](http://www.brodieg.com/?p=7).
+My goal was to look at a wider range of operations (but keep the work minimal, so I had to concentrate on a few samples) - and I also wanted to understand the reasons for such performance, and in this respect I'd like to thank the developers for the useful pointers.